 You should make sure to mark confidential information ‘confidential’ and circulate this information only to those who need to know the information in the course of their work for the School.

-Personal or confidential information should not be removed from the School without prior permission from [POSITION] except where the removal is temporary and necessary.
+Personal or confidential information should not be removed from the School without prior permission from the Executive Headteacher except where the removal is temporary and necessary.
 When such permission is given you must take all reasonable steps to ensure that the integrity of the information and the confidentiality are maintained.
 You must ensure that the information is:

 not transported in see-through or other un-secured bags or cases;